firebase/genkit/README.md

 **Deploy your AI feature with a single command** through the Firebase or Google Cloud CLI to:

 - Cloud Functions for Firebase (Node.js only)
+- Firebase App Hosting as a Next.js app (Early preview, Node.js only)
 - Google Cloud Run (Node.js or Go)

 You can also deploy to any container platform where your chosen runtime is supported.